 Horizontal rig counts are up and vertical rig counts are down

-For the week ended October 24, 2014, the number of horizontal rigs increased by two from the previous week’s count and currently stands at 1,355.
+For the week ended October 17, 2014, the number of horizontal rigs did not change from the previous week’s count at 1,353.
 This remains the highest horizontal rig count on record.
-Horizontal rig counts have repeatedly set and broken new records throughout this year.

-Last week, the number of vertical rigs decreased by one to 361, compared to 362 the previous week.
-The number of directional rigs increased by eight compared to the previous week.
+Last week, the number of vertical rigs decreased by eight to 362, compared to 370 the previous week.
+The number of directional rigs also fell by four compared to the previous week.

 Types of rigs